HL7/davinci-alerts/source/pages/guidance.md

 The table in the previous section list the relevant resources to be included in the Alert Bundle and referenced in the `Communication.payload` element for a particular Alert scenario.
 The Alert Receiver simply accepts the submitted data and there is no further expectations.
 The response to this transaction interactions are defined in the base [FHIR specification].

-Note to Balloters: We are actively seeking input on what expectations should be defined for Alert delivery {:.note-to-balloters}
+Note to Balloters: We are actively seeking input on what expectations should be defined for Alert delivery.
+Specifically sender side error handling and receiver side error handling.
+{:.note-to-balloters}

 {% include img.html img="push_transaction.svg" caption="Figure 4" %}